netgen-layouts/layouts-contentful/INSTALL.md

 -------------------------------

 To warmup the caching for spaces and content types as well as syncing Contentful entries locally run this command:

 ```
 php bin/console contentful:sync
 ```

-There is a limit on 100 entries in one run, so if there are more than 100 entries you can run the command many times.
+There is a limit on 100 entries in one run, so if there are more than 100 entries you can run the command multiple times.

 Optional - configure webhook
 ----------------------------

 To make local cache refresh when an entry or a content type changes in Contentful add the webhook configuration.

 Go to Contentful space settings and create a webhook with:
-- the full url for webhook (http://your.domain/webhook)
+* the full URL for webhook (http://your.domain/webhook)
-- basic auth credentials if necessary
+* basic auth credentials if necessary
-- additional X-Space-Id header with the related value
+* additional `X-Space-Id` header with the related value
-- checked Published, Unpublished and Delete events for Content Types
+* checked Published, Unpublished and Delete events for Content Types
-- checked Published, Unpublished and Delete events for Entries
+* checked Published, Unpublished and Delete events for Entries

 Set user rights
 ---------------

 In case your web server user differs from your user for managing files, make cache and logs writeable:

 ```
 setfacl -R -m u:www-data:rwX -m g:www-data:rwX var/{cache,logs,sessions}
 setfacl -dR -m u:www-data:rwX -m g:www-data:rwX var/{cache,logs,sessions}